ibm-cloud-docs/watsonxdata/custom_database.md

 # Custom data source
 {: #custom_database}

 You can now use the Custom data source to create data sources that are not provided by the built-in connectors.
 Custom data source can be used for connectors that are already supported by Presto as per the Presto documentation but not listed in IBM {{site.data.keyword.lakehouse_full}} supported connectors or data sources.
 This feature is applicable for Presto (Java) and Presto (C++) engines.
-For Presto (C++) engine, only Hive, Apache Iceberg and Arrow Flight service custom catalogs can be associated.
+For Presto (C++) engine, only Hive, Apache Iceberg, Arrow Flight service, and Custom data sources can be associated.
 {: shortdesc}